-- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners [and managers] as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.
+- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC network's standard relating to independence.

-The results of PwC Israel monitoring and testing are reported to the firm's management [on a regular basis with a summary reported to them on an annual or semi-annual basis].
+The results of PwC Israel monitoring and testing are reported to the firm's management on a regular basis with a summary reported to them on an annual basis.